mockingbot/electron-color-picker/README.md

 On Windows & MacOS will use our native color-picker.

-On Linux will use `SCROT` to get screenshot and pick color from it.
+On Linux will use [SCROT][l:scrot] to get screenshot and pick color from it.
-The idea is directly borrowed from package [desktop-screenshot][l:npm:desktop-screenshot].
+The idea is directly borrowed from package [desktop-screenshot][l:desktop-screenshot].

+Error will be thrown:
+- when try to start multiple color-picker.
+- on unsupported platform.

 #### Usage: